NLnetLabs/cascade/README.md

 ## Join Us On Our Journey

-Based on your feedback, we will continue work to offer a production grade release of Cascade in Q1 of 2026.
+Based on your feedback, we will continue work to offer a production grade release of Cascade in the first half of 2026.
 Please do not use the current codebase in production.